umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Custom-Markup/index.md

 ## Customizing the Default Views

-The razor macro uses some razor views to output the form:
+The razor macro uses some razor views to output the Form:

 * 1 view for each fieldtype
 * 1 view for the scripts
-* 1 view for the rest of the form
+* 1 view for the rest of the Form

 You can find the default views in the `~\Views\Partials\Forms\Themes\default` folder if you are using Forms 6+, or in the `~\Views\Partials\Forms\`folder if you are using Forms 4.